 1. Branches almost always extend completely across the cube.
 If you don’t extend the branch to the edge of the cube, EyeWire will not spawn new cubes!

 Sometimes you can’t see where a branch goes.
-In these cases, check out the view from different angles (use all 3 planes by changing orientation with Alt+Click+Drag) and try to make a smooth, continuous branch.
+In these cases, check out the view from different angles (use all 3 planes by changing orientation with the left/right arrow keys or by clicking the X, Y, or Z toggle button in the upper right corner) and try to make a smooth, continuous branch.
 Explore mode is useful here.

 Zoom in the 3D view and scroll up/down in 2D by scrolling your mouse wheel or using track pad.